 The more straightforward and less supranational procedure under CFSP…

 The Commission and the Parliament

-The Parliament may ask questions to the Council and the High Representative and make recommendations (but these can be ignored).
-The Parliament does have some power however in its control over the EU budget however.
+The Parliament may ask questions to the Council and the High Representative and make recommendations but these can be ignored.
+The Parliament does have some power but only through its control over the EU budget.

 The Commission, as mentioned above, does not have the right of initiative under the CFSP, although it does retain some influence through the High Representative’s double role as HR and Vice President of the Commission.

 Under the former Treaty of the European Union, CFSP legal instruments could take five forms: principles and general guidelines, common strategies, joint actions, common positions or decisions.